joinpursuit/React-YouTube-Project-Prompt/README.md

 ### Stretch Features
+- In Chrome Dev Tools - use the lighthouse tab and run it to see how well your app does with accessibility.
+Use the tool to go through your code and improve accessibility.
+This will involve things like properly setting up your forms, making sure there is enough color contrast between text and background and more

 - Add more inputs to change the search criteria
     - Max number of results (numeric input use HTML5 input to control for min, max and integers